FerreiraAM/dcm_lgreads_mouse_bulkRNA/README.md

 An event was considered significant if the False Discovery Rate (FDR) was inferior to 0.01 and the Percentage Spliced in (PSI) value was either superior to 0.1 or inferior to -0.1.
-We classified these significant events in three categories: rescued, mis-placed or unchanged.
+We classified these significant events in three categories: rescued, mis-spliced or unchanged.
 We computed the average PSI difference between untreated samples and the base-edited samples, and considered the absolute difference.
 We classified the events as unchanged if the absolute difference of PSI was inferior than 0.1.
-The remaining events were either classified as rescued or mis-placed.
+The remaining events were either classified as rescued or mis-spliced.
 In addition, we defined the PSI values of untreated samples as the original value x_original, the PSI values of base-edited samples as the edited value x_edited and used the following criteria: